Juvenile Drug Charges in Destin.

 Your child has the right to a future and you deserve answers.

-We are parents ourselves, so we understand what a tough time this must be for your family.
+I am a parent myself, so I understand what a tough time this must be for your family.
 In this situation, knowledge is definitely power.
-We offer answers in a non threatening environment.
+I offer answers in a non threatening environment.
 No sales pitch.
 No scare tactics.
 Just common sense advice from one parent to another.

 Someone told me that juvenile cases are not that serious.
 A juvenile crime is sealed, right?